paralin/goscript/design/GENERICS.md

 TypeScript's type inference rules are generally compatible with Go's, simplifying the translation.

-## Advanced Constraints: Type Sets
+## Advanced Constraints: Union Types

 Go 1.18 introduced type sets via the `|` operator in interfaces.
-We translate these to TypeScript union types:
+These are translated to TypeScript union types:

 ```go
 // Go